Malpasset Dam: Cause

 Geological and hydrological studies were conducted in 1946 and the dam location was considered suitable.
 Due to lack of proper funding, however, the geological study of the region was not thorough.
 The lithology underlying the dam is a metamorphic rock called gneiss.
-This rock type is known to be relatively impermeable, meaning that there is no significant groundwater flow within the rock unit, and it does not allow water to penetrate the ground.
-On the right side (looking down the river), was also rock, and a concrete wing wall was constructed to connect the wall to the ground.
+This rock type is known to be relatively impermeable, meaning that no significant groundwater flow occurs within the rock unit, and it does not allow water to penetrate the ground.
+The right side (looking down the river) was also rock, and a concrete wing wall was constructed to connect the wall to the ground.

 A tectonic fault was later found as the most likely cause of the disaster.
-Other factors contributed as well; the water pressure was aimed diagonally towards the dam wall, and was not found initially.
+Other factors contributed, as well; the water pressure was aimed diagonally towards the dam wall, and was not found initially.
 As a consequence, water collected under a wall and was unable to escape through the ground due to the impermeability of the gneiss rock underneath the dam.
 Finally, another theory quotes a source stating that explosions during building of the highway might have caused shifting of the rock base of the dam.
 Weeks before the breach, some cracking noises were heard, but they were not examined.
-It is not clear when the cracking noises started.
+When the cracking noises started is unclear.
 The right side of the dam had some leaks in November 1959.